mozillazg/ptcpdump/README.md

       --embed-keylog-to-pcapng -- CMD [ARGS]         Write TLS Key Log file to this path (experimental: only support unstripped Go binary and must combined with -- CMD [ARGS])
-      --event-chan-size uint                         Size of event chan (default 20) --exec-events-worker-number uint               Number of worker to handle exec events (default 50) -f, --follow-forks                                 Trace child processes as they are created by currently traced processes when filter by process
+      --event-chan-size uint                         Size of event chan (default 20) --exec-events-worker-number uint               Number of worker to handle exec events (default 50) -F, --expression-file string                       Use file as input for the filter expression.
+An additional expression given on the command line is ignored.
+  -W, --file-count uint                              Used in conjunction with the -C option, this will limit the number of files created to the specified number, and begin overwriting files from the beginning, thus creating a 'rotating' buffer.
+  -C, --file-size fileSize                           Before writing a raw packet to a savefile, check whether the file is currently larger than file_size and, if so, close the current savefile and open a new one.
+Savefiles after the first savefile will have the name specified with the -w flag, with a number after it, starting at 1 and continuing upward.
+  -f, --follow-forks                                 Trace child processes as they are created by currently traced processes when filter by process
   -h, --help                                         help for ptcpdump -i, --interface strings                            Interfaces to capture (default [lo])